 - Put your (catchy) headline as the subject line of your email and paste the content of the release directly into the body of the email, plus attach it.
-Don’t worry about social niceties (“please find attached a release about…”) unless you are making personal contact with an individual journalist.
+Include photos and/or links to relevant video content if you have them.

 - Remember to bcc email addresses if you’re sending to a number of media contacts at the same time (by far the most efficient way of sending out a release).

 - Newsrooms receive hundreds of media releases in their inboxes everyday.
 Following up with a phone call a day or so after sending out the release (or giving them a heads up before sending it out) can be the difference between getting a story picked up and getting lost in the masses.

 < Back to Media relations